 Pesticides used for weed control are often detected in rivers and lakes by NIEA and NI Water.
 These may pose a risk to local aquatic life and increase the cost of treating drinking water by NI Water.
 Stringent standards are set for water quality across Europe and sophisticated monitoring techniques can detect pesticide levels below one part in a billion - equivalent to one stem of hay in 111,000 bales!

-The pesticide residue on one foil seal can pollute water in 18 miles of stream to a level greater than the drinking water standard.
-Our aim is to proactively work together to promote and raise awareness of best practice when using pesticides in the garden or on the farm, through a voluntary approach to improve water quality.
+The pesticide residue on one foil seal can pollute water in 18 miles of stream to a level greater than the European drinking water standard.

-Aims of the
+Aims of the Partnership...

-Partnership...